CELEBRANT OR REGISTRAR

 How to Make It Work: The Best of Both Worlds

-Think of it as a two-part process
+This is a two-part process

 Do the legal part at the registry office.

-Then have your personal, celebrant-led ceremony wherever you want
+Then have your personal, celebrant-led ceremony wherever you want and whenever you want.

 This is the good bit.
 You can get married at a wedding venue or hotel, woodland, your nan’s garden, a field with a tipi… wherever feels right.